janderssonse/sariftool/README.md

 ## Usage
 ---

-To start the interactive program, simply run `$ sarifconvert`.
+To start the interactive program, simply run `$ sariftool`.

 ```shell